thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 Select the option for URL and send the URL to each user who wants to test a staging build.
 Because the UUID is stored in the staging build the user must register before the build, otherwise you will have to rebuild the staging env.

+You must run a first time production build to set up appstore connect keys to be managed by Expo

 **Google**
 There is no required configuration for google in the eas.json however you must build and upload the apk for the first time before being able to automate.